tshi13/Do-It/README.md

 ### Built With

-This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.
+Here are major frameworks/libraries we used to build our project.

 * [![Next][Next.js]][Next-url]
 * [![React][React.js]][React-url]